Published: July 28, 2025 | Updated: April 3, 2026

 If you’re using kratom or considering it, you’ve probably wondered: Is this even legal where I live?
 More importantly, is it safe?

 Kratom’s legal status is changing rapidly across the United States, and for good reason.
 While the DEA hasn’t moved to ban kratom at the federal level, state lawmakers are increasingly concerned about public safety as reports of liver toxicity, respiratory depression, and physical dependence continue to mount.
-New laws have taken effect throughout 2025, affecting kratom sales everywhere from gas stations to smoke shops.
+New laws have taken effect throughout 2025 and into 2026, affecting kratom sales everywhere from gas stations to smoke shops.

-But what’s driving these changes?
+What’s driving the kratom ban push?
 Many kratom products now contain unnaturally high levels of 7-hydroxymitragynine (7-OH), a compound that is found naturally in kratom, but only in very small amounts.
 At higher concentrations, which are more commonly surfacing, 7-OH acts like a powerful opioid, which can increase the risk of addiction, overdose, and other serious health effects.
 The FDA continues to warn consumers about these risks, including seizures and substance use disorder.

 At QuickMD, we help people every day who started using kratom for chronic pain or opioid withdrawal but found themselves struggling with kratom dependence.
 Many discover that what they thought was a natural alternative has become harder to stop than expected, especially with today’s enhanced kratom products.